How much weed can you carry now that California has legalized marijuana? You might be surprised

-Six months have passed since California voted in favor of Proposition 64, the recreational marijuana initiative that allows adults 21 and over to possess up to an ounce of marijuana and cultivate up to six plants indoors.
-And in another six months, state-licensed marijuana stores will begin selling pot purely for adult fun.
+More than a year has passed since California voted in favor of Proposition 64, the recreational marijuana initiative that allows adults 21 and over to possess up to an ounce of marijuana and cultivate up to six plants indoors.
+And now, on Jan.
+1, state-licensed marijuana stores will begin selling pot purely for adult fun.

 What will this mean for weed and the workplace?
 Can you gather with employee pals for a Friday night toke – instead of the regular beers – and not worry about any consequences on Monday morning?
 Can you spark up a joint or savor a vape pen on your lunch hour?
 What about drug testing?